Back to Main Menu

 This is a rare hardwood species with slightly closer gills than others.
 We also need specimens to see if this is the same as the European species, although there may be more than 1 European species going by that name, so that makes it a little less likely that ours is the real thing.
 H&S found it only once in WA, and there have been a few reports since then.

 Hygrophorus cf russula © Noah Siegel

 Sweet Almond/Cherry Odor (specifically, not just sweet or fragrant)

-Hygrophorus odoratus - very similar, also grey with conifers, but a bit more slender.
+This is a very similar, also uniformly grey capped mushroom with conifers, with a hint of yellow in the cap and a whiter to pale yellow stem.
+It is supposedly usually a bit more slender.
 It was described as being more uncommon than H. agathosmus, but they are easily confused, so we will have to find out.
 It has large spores.
 We have the type sequence from Oregon and the same DNA from Washington.
 These species appear to be related to H. pustulatus/tephroleucus, below.

-Hygrophorus odoratus © NAMA and the Field Museum of Natural History, H. agathosmus/odoratus group © Steve Trudell
+Hygrophorus odoratus © NAMA and the Field Museum of Natural History

 This very common conifer waxy has a brown disc with a paler rim.
 It was described from WA.
 We don't have the type sequence, but sequences from WA and BC probably represent this species.
 It has regular sized spores.